Empty space, drag to resize

 Consider the knowledge you gained in the assess phase.

-Design a small interaction, something that fits into your current focus in your classroom.
+Design a small interaction, something that is science related and fits into your current focus in your classroom.

-Use the fun loop and the control loop to guide your design and manage skill learning in your program.
+Use the control loop to guide your design and manage the learning dynamics in your program.

 Here is a question to kickstart your brainstorming session